DCF39 on (nominal) 139.000 kHz, QTH near Magdeburg/Germany

 - special tasks, such as:

-o transmission of tariff information remote
+o transmission of tariff information remote parameter assignment of

 receiver groups or individual receivers.